martinnirtl/otel-demo/compose/README.md

 ### Add Rule for Custom Process Monitoring

 As all containers will run on the same (Docker) host, the OneAgent would naturally inject into all containers.
-Hence, we need to configure an exclusion rule to prevent the OneAgent from injecting into the Mail-Service and the Load Generator.
+Hence, we need to configure an exclusion rule to prevent the OneAgent from injecting into the Mail Service and the Load Generator.

-> Mail Service will be completely instrumented with OpenTelemetry.
+> Remember: Mail Service will be completely instrumented with OpenTelemetry.

 Go to **Settings > Processes and containers > Custom process monitoring rules** and setup the following rule: